XactJobs/XactJobs/README.md

 XactJobs lets you schedule and run background jobs **with full database transaction support** using EntityFrameworkCore.
 Jobs are saved alongside your business data and only execute if your transaction commits - no more “ghost” jobs on rollback.

-Supports SqlServer, PostgreSql, MySql, and Oracle.
+Supports SQL Server, PostgreSQL, MySQL, Oracle, and SQLite.

 ## Development Status
 This library is still in early development, but the users are invited to test and report issues.